But let there be spaces in your togetherness and let the winds of the heavens dance between you.

 Khalil Gibran, The Prophet.

-However, as tango is the quintessential relational dance and is an excellent practica for relational dynamics, I think it is fair game to apply the Prophet’s wisdom directly to our dancing - and to relate what we express and experience on the dance floor to our life relationships.
+This beloved poem was written about relationships, not about dance, of course.
+However, as tango is the quintessential relational dance and is an excellent practica for relational dynamics, I think it is fair game to apply the Prophet’s wisdom directly to our dancing - as well as to relate what we express and experience on the dance floor to our lives generally.

-These concepts might read like poetic metaphors but in fact they translate directly into how we live and move and relate both on and off the dance floor.
-The challenge presented then by the Prophet, is to maintain a balance between closeness and separation so that Spirit (the winds of the heavens) can permeate, envigorate and nurture relational couplings.
+These concepts might read like poetic metaphors but in fact they translate directly into how we move and relate both on and off the dance floor.

 Let’s begin first by exploring ….

-Togetherness as embodied in el abrazo, the hug or embrace, is the most definitive stylistic feature of tango.
+Togetherness as embodied in el abrazo, the hug or embrace, is the most distinctive stylistic feature of tango.
 In the milonguero style of tango, the close embrace is maintained throughout the dance.
-According to its proponents (e.g., Susana Miller), maintaining chest-to-chest contact throughout the dance cultivates a more intense emotional connection and a heightened sensitivity to our partner’s positioning.
+According to its proponents (e.g., Susana Miller), maintaining chest-to-chest contact throughout the dance cultivates a more intense emotional connection and a heightened sensitivity to our partner’s movements and positioning.

-Togetherness goes far beyond maintaining close physical contact.
-It means holding your partner in a manner that cultivates a sense of connection and intimacy as well as support and structure.
+Togetherness is much more than simply maintaining close physical contact.
+It means holding your partner in a manner that cultivates a sense of connection and intimacy as well as providing support and structure.
 It incorporates listening to and being responsive to the interests, abilities and mood of your partner in a gentle and attentive manner.

 And it feels great!

 In relational terms, creating space does not simply mean creating distance or physical separation between you and your partner.
-It means providing an opportunity to be able to express themselves independently, to add their own stylistic interpretation to the dance.
+It means providing an opportunity for your partner to express themselves independently, to add personalized stylistic interpretation to the dance, to get some breathing space.

 In close embrace we cultivate the experience of being supported, cared for, even coddled.
 In open embrace we allow for individual expression, creativity and owning of personal power and authority.
-Nurturing relationships are ones which maintain some middle ground between those two extremes, precisely by alternating the elements of togetherness and space, closeness and separation.
+Nurturing relationships, on and off the dance floor, are ones which maintain some middle ground between those two polarities by alternating the elements of togetherness and space, closeness and separation.

 Releasing and Reconnecting

 Every time I create space for my partner (as a lead) I am sending her out on her own to explore, express, be creative, have fun.
 In the interval, absence makes the heart grows fonder.
 As I patiently await her return, I am enthralled by the skill and energy that my partner invests in beautifying the dance.
-When she returns home to heart centre, we celebrate in gratitude and awe the elegance and creativity that has been added to our shared experience.
+When she returns home to heart centre, we celebrate in gratitude and awe the elegance and creativity that has been added to our shared experience by a deepened embrace.

-By changing up the dance like this, e.g. moving in and out of close embrace, we play the full spectrum of relational dynamics - from intimacy to independence, togetherness to separation.
+By changing up the dance like this, e.g. moving in and out of close embrace with attentiveness, we play the full spectrum of relational dynamics - from intimacy to independence, togetherness to separation.
 This interplay allows for the winds of the heavens to dance between - a truly tango high.